Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Numerical Results

 In Fig. \ref{fig4}, the weighted sum rate performance of the proposed algorithm with $L=64$ and $128$ and different downlink transmit power $P_B$ for the three schemes is provided.
 It is shown that the rate increases fast as the downlink transmit power grows.
-Furthermore, the SS-IOS focuses on uplink transmission; thus, $P_B$ would not impact the performance of SS-IOS.
+Furthermore, the SS-IOS focuses on uplink transmission because signals from only one side of it can be reflected and refracted; thus, $P_B$ would not impact the performance of SS-IOS.
 In addition, for $P_B<12$ dBm, the case without an IOS outperforms the case with an SS-IOS because the SS-IOS only allows the uplink transmission.
 However, it is evident that our proposed DS-IOS achieves higher rates compared to the SS-IOS and WO-IOS.
 Furthermore, Fig. \ref{fig5} illustrates the relationship between the uplink transmit power $P_U$ and the weighted sum rate.
 We notice the rates with DS-IOS and WO-IOS remain constant as the uplink transmit power changes because when the downlink transmit power is larger than the uplink counterpart, the system utilizes more resources for downlink transmission.
 Moreover, the interference at the transmitter is more severe than that at the users.

 The effect of the distance between the transmitter and IOSs on the weighted sum rates is shown in the curves, as illustrated in Fig. \ref{fig6}, which provide a critical guideline for designing the DS-IOS-assisted FD transmitter.
 Besides, comparing the case with DS-IOS and $L=128$ to that with SS-IOS and $L=128$, e.g., the system can obtain $2.16$ bps/Hz when the distance between the transmitter and the IOS is set as $0.8$ m.
 In contrast, the case with SS-IOS can only achieve $0.63$ bps/Hz, which implies that the proposed DS-IOS-assisted system significantly mitigates the SI problem in FD systems.